zzz0906/LeetCode/README.md

 Partition it into two list which one is greater than the value and the other is less than the value.

 I use a if else to dertermin if it's the first time to build a *less than list* or a *more than list*.
 I think it will consume a little more time.
 However it run faster than 91.5% programs.

+## 87. Scramble String
+I think it's a easy question too.
+I think I misjudge it again. abcde caebd.
+In my understanding, if we need to produce a scramble string, we need to cut it, and reverse one of the cut one. how about tring everywhere in the second string and reverse one of the string?

+we may choose any non-leaf node and swap its two children. => the part of the string has been reversed

+It seems a clone detection problem.

+wrong example abc bca => true ? why?.... abc => a, bc then it can be bc a.

+I thnik maybe in the stack, there are some point we reverse it.
+I cannot simplely reverse it.
+Let me do it tomorrow.